Software documentation#

 Running the test data component#

-The test data component is started as part of the docker composition for development, see the developer manual.
+The test data component is started as part of the Docker-composition for development, see the developer manual.

 To serve the test data locally, you can also start a web server from a console, for example: